Wednesday, 13 November 2024

 I guess the thing that is amazing me as we come to the end of this debate is that we are all in furious agreement, but both major parties are going to vote against this, and it is on the basis that there is no support for part (2)(b), which is calling for an investigation into free buses.
 I thank Mrs McArthur, who has now left us, for identifying those particular words, and I guess my mind strikes the discretion of ‘investigate free buses’.
 I do actually want to take up Mrs McArthur, and I am so sorry that I am only talking to her chair.
 I think she said, ‘There’s no such thing as a free ride.’
 I guess you come to this place and you go, ‘Let’s debate.
 That’s healthy.
 That’s democracy.
 Let’s debate.
 Let’s argue.
 Let’s run the merits.’
 Then there is that thing where you go beyond that and you move into hypocrisy, because the reality is that all of us who are so privileged as to be elected to this place have free buses for life, Mrs McArthur.
 Yet you would say to the rest of the community, ‘You’re not entitled to that.’
 I think that is just hypocrisy.

-Having said that, I would just like to conclude by saying that in pushing for an investigation of things such as free buses we are blind if we do not recognise that whilst there are some really crowded buses, there are a huge number of buses that are significantly underutilised, and it is very clear that if we want to get utilisation up and if we want to get people back into the habit of getting on buses – and many people have never had that experience or have fallen away from it – then we need to incentivise.
+Having said that, I would just like to conclude by saying that in pushing for an investigation of things such as free buses we are blind if we do not recognise that whilst there are some really crowded buses, there are a huge number of buses that are significantly underutilised.
+It is very clear that if we want to get utilisation up and if we want to get people back into the habit of getting on buses – and many people have never had that experience or have fallen away from it – then we need to incentivise.
 We need to open people’s minds.
 Let us do that.
 The 50-cent bus fares in Brisbane resulted, I think, in a 16 per cent increase in utilisation in a very, very short timeframe.
 Why wouldn’t we also be pursuing that?

 I would just like to say that if the major parties cannot find their way to support this, I will be, as I think many in the community will be, very disappointed.
 That said, I thank you for your enthusiasm and your commitment to buses.

-Sonja Terpstra: On a point of order, President, I just want to place on record that I was not in the chamber when this happened but I was in my office watching the debate, and I note that both Mr Ettershank and Ms Payne in their contributions on this motion used words ‘Everyone loves a good route.’
+Sonja Terpstra: On a point of order, President, I just want to place on record that I was not in the chamber when this happened but I was in my office watching the debate, and I note that both Mr Ettershank and Ms Payne in their contributions on this motion used the words ‘Everyone loves a good route.’
 I find those comments offensive.
 I understand that under the standing orders the matter may not be able to be dealt with right now because I was not present at the time, but I want to place on record that I find those comments offensive.
 They are in poor taste, and people who come into this place agree we should be able to debate these matters, but it should be done in a respectful manner and without having to resort to using the Legislative Council as a toilet.

-The PRESIDENT: You are correct in saying standing orders 12.18 and 12.19 talk about members finding words offensive but the point of order needs to be taken immediately – it cannot be after the fact.
+The PRESIDENT: You are correct in saying standing orders 12.18 and 12.19 talk about members finding words offensive, but the point of order needs to be taken immediately; it cannot be after the fact.

 Council divided on motion: